 How to Replace Old Rechargeable Batteries in Outdoor Solar Lights

-Rechargeable batteries are great thing - they last for a long time, they are rather cheap and are reliable.
+Rechargeable batteries are a great thing - they last for a long time, they are rather cheap and are reliable.
 But, after some time, they lose capacity due to numerous reasons and they need to be replaced.
-In most devices and gadgets, it can be done withing seconds.
+In most devices and gadgets, it can be done within seconds.

-Outdoor solar lights are exposed to high temperatures during summer, low temperatures during winter, to the rain, wind etc. All those elements negatively impact durability and performance of rechargeable batteries in solar powered lights.
+Outdoor solar lights are exposed to high temperatures during summer, low temperatures during winter, to the rain, wind, etc. All those elements negatively impact the durability and performance of rechargeable batteries in solar-powered lights.

 On the photo above - one cheap AA NiMH, 1800 mAh.
 When replacing batteries, always use batteries of the same physical size and chemistry.
-Capacity of the new battery can be higher than older batteries, but higher capacity also means more expensive batteries.
+The capacity of the new battery can be higher than older batteries, but higher capacity also means more expensive batteries.